processmining-in-logistics/psm/README.md

 # Performance Spectrum Miner v.1.2.0

 > **[Go here directly](/docs/repairing_event_logs.md)** for extra materials on paper
-V. Denisov, D. Fahland, and W. M. P. van der Aalst. **Repairing Event Logs with Missing Events to Support Performance Analysis of Systems with Shared Resources** (in submission).
+V. Denisov, D. Fahland, and W. M. P. van der Aalst. **Repairing Event Logs with Missing Events to Support Performance Analysis of Systems with Shared Resources**  In *International Conference on Applications and Theory of Petri Nets and Concurrency* (pp. 239-259).
+Springer, Cham.

 # Overview